atbcb/usab-uswds/news/_posts/2022-09-22-u-s-access-board-holds-town-hall-meeting-in-philadelphia.md

 Following the opening remarks, community members testified about a range of concerns, including accessibility barriers at a local post office; accessibility issues in the public right-of-way; lack of services for adults with developmental disabilities; lack of communication access at medical appointments, job interviews, and on public transportation; and unavailability of accessible at-home COVID tests.
 Speakers highlighted the substantial percentage of Philadelphia residents with disabilities (over 16%) and concerns regarding accessibility in the City’s numerous historic buildings.

-The town hall also included remarks from City of Philadelphia Mayor Jim Kenney and Amy Nieves, Executive Director of [Philadelphia Mayor’s Office for People with Disabilities](https://www.phila.gov/departments/mayors-office-for-people-with-disabilities/).
-Nieves discussed the [Philadelphia Disabilities Characteristics Map](https://www.phila.gov/documents/guide-to-a-map-of-disability-characteristics-in-philadelphia/), which provides a visual representation of the City’s population of persons with disabilities by census tract.
-The Map, which was developed in collaboration with people with disabilities, is being used as a planning tool for local government services.
-Tom Earle, CEO of Liberty Resources, Inc. also provided remarks on the work of his organization in advancing accessibility in Philadelphia.

 <figure class="img-right">
   <a href="{{ site.baseurl }}/images/uploads/town-hall-front-of-room.png">
     <img src="{{ site.baseurl }}/images/uploads/town-hall-front-of-room.png" alt="City of Philadelphia Mayor Jim Kenney speaking to the audience." class="center">